Traditional Navigation Techniques

 This is one of four series in the Old Fashioned Seamanship collection.

-Weather Forecasting covers reading the sky for passage planning: why synoptic forecasts fail in terrain-influenced waters, what hills do to wind, sea breeze and land breeze mechanics, fog formation, field forecasting for short passages, reading synoptic charts, the anatomy of an Atlantic depression, the jet stream, and offshore cloud reading.
+Weather Forecasting covers reading the sky for passage planning.
+Why synoptic forecasts fail in terrain-influenced waters.
+What hills do to wind.
+Sea breeze and land breeze mechanics.
+Fog formation.
+Field forecasting for short passages.
+Reading synoptic charts.
+The anatomy of an Atlantic depression.
+The jet stream.
+Offshore cloud reading.

-The gateway post for the whole collection — The Kit: Everything You Need to Sail Without Electronics — covers the physical toolkit: lead line, chip log, kamal, barometer, compass, paper charts and chart waterproofing.
+The gateway post for the whole collection is The Kit: Everything You Need to Sail Without Electronics, which covers the physical toolkit.
+Lead line, chip log, kamal, barometer, compass, paper charts and chart waterproofing.

 Join the conversation